'START-UP' CHALLENGE: TRANSMISSION CONSTRUCTION AUTOMATION

 The data is stored automatically in the cloud and can be viewed in real time from any device.

-The other winner, Finnish company Hyperion Robotics is on a "mission to accelerate the transition to sustainable and automated construction".
+The other winner, Finnish company Hyperion Robotics External link, opens in new window. is on a "mission to accelerate the transition to sustainable and automated construction".
 To do this, it has developed a robotic 3D printing system that can automatically produce large-scale reinforced concrete structures for construction projects.

 The main benefits of this solution that made it deserving of the prize are: